MertSAP/CAPVAL/README.md

 ```
 # Annotations
 ## Custom Messages with contextual information
-To override messages all we need to do is place the @validation.message annotation alongside existing input validation annotation
+To override messages all we need to do is place the @validation.message annotation alongside existing input validation annotations
 ### Examples
 #### Custom Message